rav3ndust/ashblocks/README.md

 For this feature to work, you need the appropriate patch in dwm as well.
 See [here](https://dwm.suckless.org/patches/statuscmd/).
 Credit for those patches goes to Daniel Bylinka (daniel.bylinka@gmail.com).

+## Credits

+My fork of **dwmblocks** is itself a fork of Luke Smith's build with some of my own custom scripts.